 When you export a model containing referenced subsystems to a version prior to R2019b, all the Subsystem Reference blocks are converted to independent Subsystem blocks.

-Subsystem files cannot be exported to a version prior to R2019b.
-For information on how to export a simulink model to a previous version, see Export a Model to a Previous Simulink Version.
+Subsystem files created in R2019b cannot be exported to a prior version.
+For information on how to export a Simulink model to a previous version, see Export Model to Previous Version of Simulink.

-You can create a referenced subsystem, find available referenced subsystems in a model, change the referenced subsystem file in a block, and check the block diagram type of an SLX file using a command-line interface.
+You can create a referenced subsystem, find available referenced subsystems in a model, change the referenced subsystem file in a block, and check the block diagram type of the file using a command-line interface.

 You can create a referenced subsystem using the new_system command: